nturmose21/VIRUS_LQP-79/README.md

-# VIRUS LQP-79 - Arduino Game
+# VIRUS LQP-79 - Arduino Game - HACK_UPDT

 A port of the classic VIRUS LQP-79 game for Arduino-compatible devices.
 Originally created by TEAM a.r.g., this version has been adapted to run on custom Arduino hardware with an OLED display.